Luke 3

 (b) Baptized; see entry for Baptism.

 Although the Bible does speak of Judgment Day and the wrath to come (1 Th.
 1:10), it also describes the Roman destruction of Jerusalem in terms of wrath (1 Th.
 2:16).
 This is the second kind of wrath.
-The prophet John saw members of the two most powerful political parties in the Sanhedrin coming out of the doomed city and he made a joke.
+The prophet John saw members of the two most powerful political parties in the Sanhedrin coming out of the doomed city and made a joke.
 “Who warned you crooks to flee?”
+However, John’s message was less about escaping the Romans and more about Judgment Day (Luke 3:9).

 Luke 3:9